adrsh-23/A-star-Path-Finding-Algo/README.md

 # A-star-Path-Finding-Algo

 ## Finds the shortest path between source and destination

+User can specify the source, destination and obstacles.
+The program will graphically show the shortest path.

 Here purple line shows the shortest path from source to destination
 <br>